mvoran/itunes_app_review_scraper/README.md

 pip install git+git://github.com/mvoran/iTunesAppReviewScraper.git@v1.0.0
 ```

-Import it as a module
+Import it as a module:

 ```
 from iTunesAppReviewScraper import iTunesScraper